pawelgalazka/tasksfile/README.md

 Minimalistic building tool

-> RunJS was renamed to Tasksfile project which is currently in beta - unstable version.
+> From version >= 5 RunJS was renamed to Tasksfile project which is currently in beta - unstable version.
 > Link to stable RunJS version: https://github.com/pawelgalazka/runjs/tree/runjs

 - [Get started](#get-started)